vmware-tanzu/community-edition/docs/site/content/docs/latest/verify-deployment.md

 1. Examine the folder structure.
 When you first deploy a management cluster, the `~/.config/tanzu/tkg/providers` folder is created.
 This folder contains all of the files required by Cluster API to create the management cluster.
 Settings for the management cluster are save in a cluster configuration file `~/.config/tanzu/tkg/clusterconfigs/<UNIQUE-ID>.yaml`.
 Where `UNIQUE-ID` is a generated filename.

-1. To view the management cluster objects in Amazon EC2, Azure or vSphere, complete the following steps:
+1. To view the management cluster objects in Amazon Web Services (AWS), Azure or vSphere, complete the following steps:
    * If you deployed the management cluster to vSphere, go to the resource pool that you designated when you deployed the management cluster.
 You should see the following VMs or instances:
      * One or three control plane VMs, for development or production control plane, respectively, with names similar to `CLUSTER-NAME-control-plane-sx5rp`
      * A worker node VM with a name similar to `CLUSTER-NAME-md-0-6b8db6b59d-kbnk4`
-   * If you deployed the management cluster to Amazon EC2, go to the **Instances** view of your EC2 dashboard.
+   * If you deployed the management cluster to AWS, go to the **Instances** view of your Amazon EC2 dashboard.
 You should see the following VMs or instances:
      * One or three control plane VM instances, for development or production control plane, respectively, with names similar to `CLUSTER-NAME-control-plane-bcpfp`
      * A worker node instance with a name similar to `CLUSTER-NAME-md-0-dwfnm`
      * An EC2 bastion host instance with the name `CLUSTER-NAME-bastion`